They need you.

 3

-A week before each hearing, the CASA compiles all of their findings, along with their recommendations for the children, into a report (often with the help of their Advocate Coordinator), and submits the report to the judge.
+In preparation for each hearing, the CASA compiles all of their findings, along with their recommendations for the children, into a report and submits the report to the judge.
+Their Advocate Supervisor is there to coach and train along the way.

 5